Past Overseas Involvements

 Our links with Gjakova in Kosova go back to 1999, shortly after the war, during the UN peace keeping period when Geoff Morris was involved in immediate aid needs and then went on to look at education.
 A link with The Rotary Club of Gjakova was established and they facilitated identifying schools where we could make a direct impact.

-Our young people have raised money for a number of things for particular schools and hostels including ovens and computers.
+Our young people raised money for a number of things for particular schools and hostels including ovens and computers.

-We have had a number of visits and young peoples exchanges from 2005-2012, and we have taken out clothes for the Roma and education materials for schools as well as building relationships and "being there" as the nation recovered and re-established itself.
+We had a number of visits and young peoples exchanges from 2005-2012, and we took out clothes for the Roma and education materials for schools as well as building relationships and "being there" as the nation recovered and re-established itself.

-Some friendships established in that first visit are still going over 10 years later, as are adult visits each way.
+Some friendships established in that first visit are still going over 10 years later..